cvcode18/imbalanced_learning/README.md

 # Prepare Data

-All records, list and txt files should be provided in the `wider_records/`
+All records, list and txt files should be provided in the `wider_records/` folder

 # Pre-trained Models